Dauie/retro/README.md

 # RETRO

 Retro is a bullet hell shooter in C++ && Ncurses
-It's written in a canonical & pure Object-oriented fasion, and gives a great example to those learning C++.
+It's written in a canonical & pure object-oriented fasion, and gives a great example to those learning C++.

 Spawn!
 Shoot!
 Survive!